Back to all news and events

 arrow arrow

-On September 5, Preston Partnership will host its fourth #InTheCity event of 2024, open to our members and guests from the private and public sector passionate to discuss and shape the future of Preston.
+On June 26, Preston Partnership will host its second #InTheCity event of 2025 to discuss and help shape the future of Preston.

-Our #InTheCity event series allows our members and guests to come together to learn about upcoming projects, have their say on big Preston issues, and build relationships over coffee and a croissant.
+Our events allow PP members to learn about upcoming projects, have their say on big Preston issues, and build relationships over coffee and a croissant.

-Our event will once again take place at OneCoWork, the impressive new coworking and office space located on Preston’s stunning Winckley Square.
+Our event will take place once again at OneCoWork, the stunning co-working and office building located on Winckley Square.

 Become a